CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Experiments

 \subsubsection{Spinal Contour Detection Network}

-Our spinal contour detection network consists of LRA coefficient regression branch and anchor box classification branch, with each branch containing sparse and dense assignments.
+Our spinal contour detection network consists of latent contour coefficient regression branch and anchor box classification branch, with each branch containing sparse and dense assignments.
 Table~\ref{table:ablation-branch} presents the results of different variants on Spinal2023.

 \textit{Regression and Classification Branches.} We can see that using classification or regression branches alone both perform poor, in which the regression is more important.
 When combing both regression and classification, our full spinal contour detection network achieves the smallest SMAPE.